-In the spirit of the GMTKN55 database for ground state main-group thermochemistry, kinetics, and noncovalent interactions $^8$ we perform two additional analyses that help identify those methods that distinguish themselves from others according to their overall performance and robustness.
-In order to achieve such an analysis, we opted for two different strategies: (a) we order the TDA-DHDFAs by their RMSDs for each set and then rank them according to how many times a certain method yields the three best or three worst RMSDs and (b) we rank them by their averaged MAD or RMSD $(\overline{\text{MAD}}/\overline{\text{RMSD}})$ in the TDA-DHDFA framework according to where the sum runs over each of the 16 individual local-valence, Rydberg, and CT excitation subsets and $(MAD/RMSD)i$ is the MAD/RMSD of the respective method for the ith set.
-For those sets for which we broke down previous analyses into overall, local-valence, and Rydberg excitations, we have included the statistics of the last two cases to avoid any bias due to possible double counting.
+In the spirit of the GMTKN55 database for ground state main-group thermochemistry, kinetics, and noncovalent interactions we perform two additional analyses that help identify those methods that distinguish themselves from others according to their overall performance and robustness.
+In order to achieve such an analysis, we opted for two different strategies: (a) we order the TDA-DHDFAs by their RMSDs for each set and then rank them according to how many times a certain method yields the three best or three worst RMSDs and (b) we rank them by their averaged MAD or RMSD where the sum runs over each of the 14 individual sets and (MAD/RMSD)i is the MAD/RMSD of the respective method for the ith set.
+Note that the CT set is excluded as no sufficient data for this set was available for all (SCS/SOS-)RS-DH methods.
+All other singlet excitation sets are included in the number 14, in addition to the separate S0-TN and S1-T1 analyses, which were considered as individual sets.